AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    Explanations

-   A. All three objects are just boolean values
+   A. All three objects are just Boolean values
    B. An element of :ada:`A` is the same type as :ada:`B`
    C. No slicing of multi-dimensional arrays
    D. Slicing allowed on single-dimension arrays